Employee turnover, in its simplest form, refers to the number of employees that leave you business and have to be replaced, in a given period of time.

 To reduce the need for these petty lies from your staff, one of the things I advise my clients to do, is to make 1 or 2 personal days per year, available to each employee.
 The only limitations that should be placed on accessing these is having to work for a specified period (I usually recommend a year) and a specific request must be made in advance.

-Not only does this slow the rate at which your employees leave, it also establishes you as a good employer to work for.
+This is only one form of employee rewards that slows the rate at which your employees leave and it also establishes you as a good employer to work for.

 5. Choose policies and procedures over "mind reading"